How To Manage Risks In Property Development?

-Your aim as a real estate developer is to recognise potential development opportunities where you can increase and or add value to land for future cash flows by optimising land to its highest best value.
+Your aim as a real estate developer is to recognize potential development opportunities where you can increase and or add value to land for future cash flows by optimizing land to its highest best value.

 The developer’s role is that of an entrepreneur whereby they identify and make the best use of the land.

 As a property developer you have to focus on the satisfaction of the needs of both, prospective buyers and the investors and at the same time ensure that your project is profitable.

 One of the significant constraints of a block of land & or real estate is that it’s tied to its location.
 It is scarce and & has limited substitutability.
 Different suburbs and different property categories within a suburb perform differently.
 If there’s an excess of a particular type of property for a specific suburb coupled with reduced buyer demand, it will have an impact on selling prices as some parts of a market will perform better, and some will play much worse.
 As a property developer, you select your block of land with development potential.